webadvocate/www.atlanticmma.com/README.md

 To keep that SEO value without having to "keep the site running" on a managed server, this repo:

 1. Took a snapshot of the dynamic site using [HTTrack website copier](http://www.httrack.com/)
-2. Pages original at a URL like `/zip/zap` became `/zip/zap.html`.
-So, to keep a similar "dynamic site URL", copies of `/zip/zap.html` were made at `/zip/zap/index.html` (which properly configured web servers will display when asked for the original `/zip/zap` URL)
+2. Renamed the resulting pages to mimic the dynamic site URL structures.
+Step 1 took pages originally at a URL like `/zip/zap` and created `/zip/zap.html`.
+So, to keep a similar "dynamic site URL", copies of `/zip/zap.html` were made at `/zip/zap/index.html`, which properly configured web servers will display when asked for the original `/zip/zap` URL
 3. Updated all links to point to the dynamic-like URLs enabled by step 2.

 ## Hosting